Chris44442/cyclone5_soc_fpga_config_tool/readme.md

 Note: I have successfully tested the tool on the Terasic DE10-Nano and the Enclustra PE1/SA2, each on Buildroot.
 Presumably it should run on any Cyclone V SoC device on any Linux distro.
-When running old Distro releases cross compile compatibilty issues with glibc library may happen, in which case you may want to consider upgrading to a new kernel and root file system or compile natively.
+When running old distro releases cross compile compatibilty issues with glibc library may happen, in which case you may want to consider upgrading to a new kernel and root file system or compile natively.